HeidiWindkraft/sic/README.md

 Pauca sed matura.
-sic is a programming language inspired by C, OSEK JVMs, Cyclone and C++. sic is probably already obsoleted by swift and rust.
+sic is a programming language inspired by C, OSEK JVMs, Cyclone and C++. sic is probably already obsoleted by swift, rust, hardware memory tagging ...